(updated January 2019)

 In Italy, the hottest party of the year happens to be in the coldest months!
-This year, Carnival (or carnevale in Italiano) is from January 27th until February 13th 2018 in Venice- here is the link for the 2018 Venice Carnevale Guide.
-You can also find Carnevale events around Tuscany, more notably Viareggio from January 27th until February 17th 2018.
+This year, Carnival (or carnevale in Italiano) is from February 16th until March 5th 2018 in Venice- here is the link for the 2019 Venice Carnival Guide.
+You can also find Carnival events around Tuscany, more notably Viareggio from February 9th- March 5th 2019.
 Viareggio is an easy train ride (about 2 hours) or drive West from Florence, and is a laid-back beach town along the Tuscan coast.
 There are many other more scenic beach towns in Tuscany such as Castiglioncello and islands like Elba, however Viareggio comes alive during Carnevale with mask and float parades- definitely worth a visit!

 (psssst!
-Interested in a culinary walk in Florence during Carnevale?
-Book our Food Lover's Tour or Market Walk in Florence between now and February 17th 2018 and use CARNEVALE10 at check-out for 10% off- code only valid for the period of Carnevale January 27th until February 17th.
+Interested in a culinary walk in Florence during Carnival?
+Book our Food Lover's Tour or Market Walk in Florence.
 We'll be tasting these treats at the bakeries and bottegas we visit on our specialty walks!)

 Since in Italy, a tradition and a party would be nothing without food- of course there are some foods that are made and brim local shops exclusively for Carnevale.